Our Recommendations For Best Lion’s Mane—At A Glance

 Different compounds in lion’s mane can suppress or enhance immune activity and inflammation.
 In one study, lion’s mane suppressed pro-inflammatory factors in vitro.
 In another, beta-glucans upregulated the innate immune response.
 It’s unclear yet what this means for immune function or what the best use case would be.

 Boosting the immune system may have anti-cancer benefits though.
 In mice, a study found that lion’s mane inhibits cancer metastasis, specifically for colon cancer spreading to the lungs.
-However, there are different types of cancer and lion’s mane might interact with other drugs so for now these results only suggest lion’s mane’s future potential.
+However, there are different types of cancer and lion’s mane might interact with other drugs so for now these results only suggest lion’s mane’s future potential health benefits.